 If an indoor space is being used, all windows will be open to allow good ventilation.
-Additionally, our HVAC system use the MERV-13 filters and the settings have been adjusted to maximize air refreshment rates in the rooms – approx. every 10-12 minutes.
+Additionally, our HVAC system uses MERV-13 filters and the settings have been adjusted to maximize air refreshment rates in the rooms – approx. every 10-12 minutes.
+Each classroom is also equipped with a HEPA air purifier.

 All eating times will take place outside.
 Students will sit at least 6 feet apart while their masks are off.
 There will be no talking allowed while masks are off.
 Once they are done eating, masks will go back on, and they will be able to talk with other students who are masked.